 Interestingly enough, not many podcasts are shared on social media when compared to images and video.
 This is why you need to work extra hard on promoting your show and gaining an audience.

-You can easily distribute and syndicate your shows to the different podcasting apps thanks to your RSS feed.
+You can easily distribute and syndicate your shows to the different podcasting apps thanks to Anchor.
+You can also submit manually using your SoundCloud RSS feed.
 Save the URL of your feed as you will need it when submitting to the services below.

-- iTunes is one of the most popular destinations for podcast listeners.
-Download it to your computer and submit your RSS feed URL here.
+- Apple Podcasts app (or iTunes on laptop) is one of the most popular destinations for podcast listeners.
+Submit your RSS feed URL here.

 - Stitcher is one of the most popular podcasting apps for mobile phones.
 Submit your podcast here.